aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/manage-value-fields/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## Adding a Field to the Data Region

 Adding a base field to the data (value) region is the first step in shaping how a pivot table aggregates your source data.
 Aspose.Cells exposes `PivotTable.AddFieldToArea(PivotFieldType, string)`, an overload that accepts the constant `PivotFieldType.Data` and the source-column name.
 Once a field is added to the data region, the API exposes it through the `PivotTable.DataFields` collection, in the order in which the fields were added.
 By default, a numeric source column is summarised with `ConsolidationFunction.Sum`, while a non-numeric column defaults to `Count`.

-## Changing the Summary Function

-{{% alert color="primary" %}}
-Changing `Function` only affects the aggregate, the source column does not change.
-{{% /alert %}}

-## Plotting Value Fields to Row or Column Axis

-When a pivot table contains two or more data fields, Aspose.Cells exposes an additional virtual field called `PivotTable.ValuesField`.
-This virtual field represents the aggregate of every data field that lives in the data region.
-You can drag it into the Row or Column region as a base pivot field, which is useful for laying out multiple measures side by side.

-{{% alert color="primary" %}}
-`PivotTable.ValuesField` does not work if there is no or only one value field.
-{{% /alert %}}

-## **Dragging a Base Field into the Value Region**

-This scenario shows how to put a single base field (`Amount`) into the data region of an existing pivot table.
-The shared pivot structure places `Category` and `Item` on the Row axis and `Year` on the Column axis.
-After the operation, `Amount` appears in the data region and is computed as the `Sum` of `Amount` by default.

 ```cpp
 #include "Aspose.Cells.h"